hopshadoop/hops/hadoop-common-project/hadoop-common/src/site/markdown/RackAwareness.md

 included with the hadoop distribution and can be customized by the Hadoop administrator.
-Using a Java class instead of an external script has a performance benefit in that Hadoop doesn't need to fork an external process when a new slave node registers itself.
+Using a Java class instead of an external script has a performance benefit in that Hadoop doesn't need to fork an external process when a new worker node registers itself.

 If implementing an external script, it will be specified with the **net.topology.script.file.name** parameter in the configuration